derbirch/SubtitleGenerator/README.md

 ✅Support subtitles that only have one language displayed.

-👋Please do follow the paterns below in `list.txt`.
+👋Please do follow the patterns below in `list.txt`.

 ```
 测试字幕